Mary Hinkson: Career

-It was at H'Doubler's encouragement that she first saw the Martha Graham Dance Company when they performed in Wisconsin in the 1940s.
+It was at H'Doubler's encouragement that Hinkson first saw the Martha Graham Dance Company when they performed in Wisconsin in the 1940s.

-During their junior and senior year, Mary and a few other students (Matt Turney, Miriam Cole, Sage Fuller Cowles) formed the Wisconsin Dance Group, got an old car, and travelled around the country booking performances and doing dances they choreographed.
-Mary was not the largest contributor to choreography due to her lack of experience, but their pieces were received very well.
+During their junior and senior year, Hinkson and a few other students (Matt Turney, Miriam Cole, Sage Fuller Cowles) formed the Wisconsin Dance Group, got an old car, and travelled around the country booking performances and doing dances they choreographed.
+Hinkson was not the largest contributor to choreography due to her lack of experience, but their pieces were received very well.
 To keep the car running well, all of the dancers had to chip in $15 for gas and maintenance before paying themselves.
 They continued this after graduating.

 Wanting to further their careers, they moved to New York hoping to train in Hanya's vein of work but found she was not teaching as much.
 They were unsure how to study dance, so they decided to concentrate at the Grand Studio.

 After seeing Hinkson and Turney's talent and hearing who their teacher was, Hinkson was selected to perform in a 1951 demonstration by Martha Graham.
 This demonstration included works from Dark Meadows, Diversion of Angels, and Sarabande.
 Hinkson even filled in for a larger role when it was left empty and performed with Bertram Ross.
 After this performance, her talents were recognized by Martha Graham and she was asked to join the Martha Graham Dance Company, which was sponsored by the B. de Rothschild Foundation and opened April 13, 1953 at the Alvin Theater.
 She continued to work with the company and even joined one of YURIKO's experimental classes.

 During Hinkson's first official season as a part of the company in 1952, Graham choreographed a role especially for her in Canticle for Innocent Comedians.
 For the 9 AM rehearsals, Hinkson would go back and forth between the studio and where she lived at International House by Juilliard.
 While she was rehearsing, Graham made Hinkson go out and get her own Dogwood branches for prop use during the role, which she found to be extensive and difficult.
 She recalled an idea Graham told her regarding commitment to the role- “You must take responsibility for your own role.
 If it's to be meaningful you must dress your hair, think how you're going to dress your hair... you have to participate.”
 Later when it came time to revive this piece, Graham resisted it.